Crash Bandicoot 2: N-Tranced

 Crash Bandicoot 2: N-Tranced is a 2003 platform game developed by Vicarious Visions and published by Universal Interactive for the Game Boy Advance.
 It is the sequel to Crash Bandicoot: The Huge Adventure and the eighth installment in the Crash Bandicoot video game series.
-The game's plot follows Crash Bandicoot as he rescues his brainwashed friends from Doctor Nefarious Tropy and his new ally N. Trance.
+The game's plot follows Crash Bandicoot as he sets out to foil the universe-conquering plans of Doctor Nefarious Tropy and free his brainwashed friends from the clutches of the evil N. Trance.

 Crash Bandicoot 2: N-Tranced features side-scrolling levels and quasi-3D chase sequences as well as isometric stages in which the player must navigate by rolling a metallic sphere.
 Multiplayer modes are also available via the Game Link Cable.
-The game was received positively by critics, who praised the level variety and presentation, but criticized the lack of innovation compared to previous entries and industry leaders.
+The game was received positively by critics, who praised the level variety and presentation, but criticized the gameplay for being largely identical to The Huge Adventure.